 Robert: Exactly, right.

-Mitch: Last thing, and I’ll let you go because you have been very gracious.
+Mitch: Last thing, and then I’ll let you go, because you’ve been very gracious.
 We’ve been on the line now for about 40 minutes.
 One last thing before we go.
-I wanna give you another real life example of how having a V.A, and specifically having Margo, my buddy Margo over in the Philippines help me is, is all about consistency in our business.
-And I tell these to my students all the time.
-It is about consistency.
-You have to check those courthouse records, every Friday to find out who’s new on the list.
+I want to give you another real life example of how having a VA, and specifically having Margo, my buddy Margo over in the Philippines, help me is it’s all about consistency in our business.
+And, I tell these to my students all the time.
+It’s about consistency.
+You have to check those courthouse records every Friday to find out who’s new on the list.

-You know– all these things we need to do on a regular basis and here’s the problem, we as entrepreneurs, lot of us triple A, ADD, scattered brains, filled with a lot hole in the wall to see what’s ticks.
-We are not good with consistency.
+You know, there’s all these things that we need to do on a regular basis, and here’s the problem.
+We, as entrepreneurs, lot of us triple A, ADD, scattered brains, throw a lot mud on the wall to see what sticks.
+We’re not good at consistency.
 That’s not what we do.
-So, you can tell yourself, that you’ll going to check this list every week and you’ll going to send out so many mailings per week and you’ll going to all these stuff on a day by day basis, but you are not going to do it.
-Because, you are an entrepreneur.
+So, you can tell yourself that you’re going to check these lists every week, and that you’re going to send out so many mailings per week, and you’re going to all these stuff on a day-by-day basis, but you’re not going to do it.
+Because, you’re an entrepreneur.
 [LAUGHTER].

-Right, Robert.
-We are entrepreneurs?
-We don’t do it, but you know what, one of the things I needed to do was I had a commercial building, it was half full.
+Right, Robert?
+We’re entrepreneurs.
+We don’t do it.
+But, you know what?
+One of the things I needed to do was I had a commercial building, it was half full.
 Half full meaning, instead of making $8000 a month, I was only making $4000 a month coming in.
-The potential of the building was half.
+The potential of this building was half.

 Robert: Hey, thank you so much for having me on.
-It is my pleasure.
-You know, Mitch, you and I have been friends for a while, excited that I get to provide value to you and to your business.
-Which is just an honor and it is so humbling.
-And am so excited to be part of what you have going on.
-And it is hilarious what you are talking about, as an entrepreneur, you didn’t get the stuff done.
+It’s my pleasure.
+You know, Mitch, you and I have been friends for a while.
+The fact that I get to provide value to you and to your business, it’s an honor and it is so humbling.
+And I’m so excited to be a part of what you have going on.
+And, it’s hilarious what you are talking about as an entrepreneur.
+You didn’t get this stuff done.
 That’s me, right?
-If I wasn’t surrounded by my V.As, I wouldn’t get anything done.
+If I wasn’t surrounded by my VAs, then I wouldn’t get anything done.

-Am a disaster when it comes to the details and making sure the small things are happening every day.
-But, that’s really the separation between those who do and those who don’t, is making sure that everything single day, all the task, everything that needs to be done, because that’s what get the momentum.
-And the fact, that you get that and you are preaching that to your students and the fact that, you know you are setting up a legitimate coaching program, you are not just a smoking mirrors guru that is traveling snake oil salesman.
-It’s just, thank you so much for having me on.
-And am honored to be part of anything that you are doing.
+I’m a disaster when it comes to the details and making sure the small things are happening every day.
+But, that’s really the separation between those who do and those who don’t, is making sure that every single day all the tasks, everything that needs to be done, because that’s what really builds the momentum.
+And, the fact that you get that and you’re preaching that to your students, and the fact that, you know, you’re setting up a legitimate coaching program, you’re not just a smoke and mirrors guru that’s a traveling snake oil salesman.
+It’s just — Mitch, thank you so much for having me on.
+And, I’m honored to be a part of anything that you’re doing.

 Mitch: Well, thanks, man.
 Because, it is about consistency.
 I tell them all the time.
-And when I decided to do that realtor revolt, we will going to infiltrate the local real estate community.
-And become a branding source.
-I knew this was going to take a year.
-And that– in order not to stamp people or get too many responses, so we couldn’t follow up or make people mad.
-I was only going to send out a 100 emails a day.
-So, I get to 8 thousand people, which is a long haul.
-It took about 7 months but we finally about 250-300 realtors, that know our name running now and 30 of them bringing us deals.
-If you have 30 realtors out of 8000 that will just bring you one ticket a deal a year, I mean, that’s a pretty good plan like there.
-That’s 30 houses out of the way, right there.
-So–
+And, when I decided to do that realtor revolution, we were going to infiltrate the local real estate agent community, and become a branding source.
+I knew that this was going to take a year.
+And that — In order not to spam people, or get too many responses, so we couldn’t follow up or make people mad, I was only going to send out a 100 emails a day.

 Robert: That’s amazing.

-Robert: Oftentimes, it’s a matter of perspective, right.
-Whenever you are in the Philippines, you might value things in your life a little bit different when you are as privilege as we are in the U.S even if you don’t really view yourself as privilege, we are all privilege to be born and raised in the United States and have freedom of choice in a capital society where we can live our lives and stir our lives however we see fit.
+Robert: Oftentimes, it’s a matter of perspective, right?
+Whenever you’re in the Philippines, you might value things in your life a little bit different when you’re as privileged as we are in the U.S., even if you don’t really view yourself as privileged.
+We’re all very privileged to be born and raised in the United States and have freedom of choice in a capital society where we can live our lives and fulfill our lives however we see fit.
 And so, by providing opportunities to other people that have a different perspective, sometimes, it is eye opening.
-And it just goes to show Mitch, that how quality of a human you are.
-Your ability to appreciate and respect your V.A.
+And it just goes to show, Mitch, that how quality of a human you are.
+Your ability to appreciate and respect your VA.

-Robert: Yeah, they’ll going to work at your time set, in your time zone, everything in real time, like an employee for you.
-It is overnight for them but again, they are provided for in a way that is totally worth it for them and they appreciate the opportunity and of course, it’s not always the easiest situation to work overnight but it is what it is, and Margo again, she is not the exception.
-It is what we do and they are excited to show up every day and they are 13 hours ahead of Central Time.
-So, it is a unique dynamic.
-But, it works really well.
+Robert: Yeah, they’ll going to work your hours, your time zone, everything in real time like an employee for you.
+It is overnight for them, but again, they are provided for in a way that is totally worth it for them, and they appreciate the opportunity.
+And, of course, it’s not always the easiest situation to work overnight, but it is what it is.
+And Margo is, again, she is not the exception.
+It’s what we do, and they’re excited to show up every day.
+And, they are 13 hours ahead of Central Time.
+So, it is a unique dynamic., but it works really well.

 Robert: No, this is great.
 Again, Mitch, I really appreciate you and your time.
-And am more than happy to be on the call today.
+And, I’m more than happy to be on the call today.

 Mitch: All right, man.
-Will talk to you soon and am sure you’ll hear from some of our people.
+We’ll talk to you soon, and I’m sure you’ll hear from some of our people.